 The noise generated from the activities on the site will be of a type and level that commonly occurs and is generally acceptable within the rural environment.
 Effects of noise on the site can be mitigated by restricting activities between certain hours and ensuring noise levels do not exceed typical rural standards.
-Mitigation will occur via the proposed conditions for noise that apply to rural recreation reserves.
+Mitigation will occur via the proposed conditions for noise that specifically apply to this designation.